-The choice is yours, but when making your decision, consider that USB-powered drives are typically small, portable, and slower.
-Drives with external power supplies are typically physically larger as well as having more capacity, and are able to transfer data more quickly.
+USB-powered drives are typically smaller, more portable, and slower.
+Drives with external power supplies are generally physically larger, offer more capacity, and transfer data more quickly.

-Physical size: if you care, you can narrow your selection based on physical drive size — for example, a 2.5 inch drive versus a 3.5 — but in the long run, that choice will be made for you based on the choices you made above.
-USB-powered portable drives are generally small, and the drive with external power (and possibly higher capacity) will be physically larger as well.
+Physical size: if you care, you can narrow your selection based on physical drive size — for example, a 2.5-inch drive versus a 3.5 — but in the long run, that choice will probably be made for you based on the choices you made above, since USB-powered portable drives are generally small and drives with external power will be physically larger.

 Rotation speed: I never pay attention to this for external drives, particularly back-up drives.
-Your interface speed will likely be the limiting factor, so focus instead on getting USB3, if you can.
-If you’re on USB2, the speed of a faster drive is mostly wasted.
+The USB interface speed is the limiting factor, so focus on getting USB3 if you can.
+If you’re on USB2, the speed of a faster drive is wasted.

 Specifics: what external drive to get

-As I said when I started, drives are changing constantly.
-But with that in mind, here are a couple of drives that I can recommend today — where “today” is January, 2015.1
+As I said, drives change constantly.
+With that in mind, here are a couple of drives I recommend today — where “today” is September, 2021.1

 Opinions are easy to come by